 Make it vegan!
 Skip the cheese and sour cream (or substitute with vegan cheese) and make the sauce with vegetable broth or water.

-Serve black bean enchiladas warm, topped with cilantro, avocado (or guacamole) and sour cream.
+Serve these vegetable enchiladas warm, topped with cilantro, avocado (or guacamole) and sour cream.
 I often serve with a slice of lime and squeeze that over them too.

 Enchiladas make a complete meal themselves but they also pair well with my Mexican Cauliflower Rice.